Mabubakr2001/Memory-game/README.md

 - **Customizable Themes :** The game offers a variety of themes to choose from, including numbers, and icons.
 Players can select their preferred theme to make the game more enjoyable and visually appealing.

-- **Single Player Mode :** The game also offers a single player mode, where one player can play with him self with time and number of moves.
+- **Single Player Mode :** The game also offers a single-player mode, where one player can play with himself with time and a number of moves.

 ## How to Play?